Winter Car Kit Checklist for Cold Weather Travel

 Other Supplies

-• Heavy Tow Strap if you have ever towed someone, a strap is a LOT safer than just rope or chain.
+• Heavy Tow Strap – a strap is a LOT safer than just rope or chain.

 • Duct Tape has an insane number of uses.
-It can seal a crack in a window, hold on a broken mirror, tape a trunk shut or in first aid situations: immobilize a limb, create temporary splints and as a bandage.
-We keep a couple of rolls in each vehicle.
-We have been happy to have duct tape in the car or van numerous times.
-There are small “individual” packs or Mini Duct Tape available also.
+It can seal a crack in a window, hold on a broken mirror, or tape a trunk shut.
+In first aid situations – immobilize a limb, create temporary splints and as a bandage.
+We keep a roll in each vehicle.

 • Paracord to make makeshift tent, tie a door closed, or hood.
 This version is very versatile.
 Tie something to the top of the vehicle.